rwaldron/tc39-notes/es8/2017-03/mar-22.md

 #### Conclusion/Resolution

-- TC39 will present the current code of conduct proposal to Ecma's executive committee.
+- TC39 will present the current Code of Conduct proposal to Ecma's executive committee.

 ## General